leminhtuan2015/Today-I-Learn/game_engine_unity/unity_prefabs.md

 ### Unity Prefabs

+* Prefabs = GameObject is stored in .prefab file.
+* Prefabs is just a way store a GameObject to a file .prefab, we can re-use, clone, instantiate prefab by script
 * Unity has a Prefab asset type that allows you to store a GameObject object complete with components and properties.
 * The prefab acts as a template from which you can create new object instances in the scene.
 * Prefabs help you instantiate (create) complicated GameObjects at runtime.